How to Add a Promotion on LinkedIn & Notify Your Network (2026 Guide)

 1. Include key achievements or data and results regarding your promotion

-One of the best ways to make your previous work experience work for you is to mention your key accomplishments straightaway.
+One of the best ways to make your previous work experience work for you is to mention your key accomplishments straightaway when adding a promotion on LinkedIn.

 This is what your leads are going to be interested in too.

 Why were you promoted?
-What kind of results did you achieve for your past client that led to your promotion?
+What kind of results did you achieve for your past client or company that led to your promotion?

-So, to make the most out of this, be sure to include any tangible results, achievements, data, or numbers in your promotion where possible.
+So, to make the most out of this, be sure to include any tangible results, achievements, data, or numbers when adding the promotion on LinkedIn.

 In most cases, your leads will want to know two things: